asyncapi/asyncapi-react/README.md

 - Paweł Kosiec ([@pkosiec](https://github.com/pkosiec))
 ```

-3. Go to github to [create new release](https://github.com/asyncapi/asyncapi-react/releases) and paste generated code (without committers section) as a description.
+3. Go to GitHub to [create a new release](https://github.com/asyncapi/asyncapi-react/releases) and paste the generated code as a description.
+Do not include the **Committers** section.

 Make sure you change `## Unreleased ({date})` or `## {tag} ({date})` to `## Released ({date})`.